Biobix/REPARATION/README.md

 NB: The ribosome profiling data should be aligned onto the same genome used for the analyzed!

+REPARATION was developed and tested on a Linux system.

 # Requirements

-The REPARATION software is primarily written in perl, python2.7 and R. For each dataset the complete REPARATION workflow (from the sam files to final results) took under 45 minutes.
+The REPARATION software is primarily written in perl, python2.7 and R. For each dataset the complete REPARATION workflow (from the sam files to final results) takes under 90 minutes.
-It is also dependant on a set of tool binaries which should all be installed on your system before the pipeline can execute all of its commands.
+REAPARATION is dependant on a set of tool binaries which should all be installed on your system before the pipeline can execute all of its commands.

 	Perl packages:
 	--------------